Volume curtaining: A focus+context effect for multimodal volume visualization

 Digital Object Identifier (DOI)

 Fairfield, Adam J.; Plasencia, Jonathan; Jang, Yun; Theodore, Nicholas; Crawford, Neil R.; Frakes, David H.; and Maciejewski, Ross, "Volume curtaining: A focus+context effect for multimodal volume visualization" (2014).
-Neurobiology.
+Translational Neuroscience.
 755.